bravetechnologycoop/BraveSensor/particle-accelerator/README.md

     search mode (flashing green light).

 ## Known Faults
-* The serial number field is guarded by a 15-character limit to safeguard against bad entries and the fact that scanning the barcode outputs two different numbers, for which the first 15 characters are the only relevant ones.
+- The serial number field is guarded by a 15-character limit to safeguard against bad entries and the fact that scanning the barcode outputs two different numbers, for which the first 15 characters are the only relevant ones.
-* The window upon launch should be larger for a cleaner user interface.
+- The window upon launch should be larger for a cleaner user interface.
-* The program works only for devices destined to a product family.
+- The program works only for devices destined to a product family.
+- The barcode scanner sends a return character to the keyboard at the end of scanning, causing the fields to submit.

 ## Roadmap
-* Fix window sizing
+- Fix window sizing
-* Implement a How-To
+- Implement a How-To
-* Allow functionality for non-product users
+- Allow functionality for non-product users
-* Permanently store activation logs on the program
+- Permanently store activation logs on the program

-## Versions
-### Current: v1.0